kiks7/blog/content/notes/Android Internals Deep Dive - Deserialization.md

 The code above shows how it is then possible to import the `classes.dex` file and instantiate a `DexClassLoader` [1] from it.
 The returned `ClassLoader` can be used to load the class [2] and subsequently instantiate the object through the `Object.newInstance()` method [3].
 Class fields can be accessed and modified through the loaded class using the `getDeclaredField`  method [4]  and `Field.set` [5].
 At the end of everything, it is just necessary to cast the input object to `Serializable` [6] in order to accomodate the `Intent.putExtra` logic.

-Of course, this is not the only way to achieve this result, stealthier in-memory solutions or completely different alternatives (e.g. raw object bytes) might be possible as well but are not in the interest of this blog post.
+Of course, this is not the only way to achieve this result, stealthier in-memory solutions or completely different alternatives (e.g. raw object bytes) might be possible as well but are not of interest of this blog post.

 ### Internal deserialization process
 Once the object is received from the target application through IPC, the deserialized object is a just a series of bytes (a bunch of 0s and 1s that need to be interpreted, as everything in computer science) and the previously mentioned [`ObjectInputStream::readFile0`](https://cs.android.com/android/platform/superproject/main/+/main:libcore/ojluni/src/main/java/java/io/ObjectInputStream.java;l=1389;drc=7f1a1070dbdd1bda00223be2f21936f63a8f3850) is responsible for that, following the Java [Object Serialization Stream Protocol](https://docs.oracle.com/javase/8/docs/platform/serialization/spec/protocol.html) specification.
 As we have said, we are not going to deepen this process, but there are a few interesting things that are in our interest: